 Professor Marewa Glover has worked on reducing smoking-related harm for over 25 years.
 She has worked as a policy analyst, a coordinator of a national tobacco control programme, cessation trainer and, for over 17 years, as a researcher.
 She has chaired numerous committees and organisations including End Smoking NZ, an independent NGO that lobbied for a harm reduction approach even before electronic cigarettes were introduced.
 Marewa has over 100 publications reflecting her leadership and support of numerous studies.
 Her primary focus has been on reducing smoking during pregnancy and reducing smoking among Māori, the indigenous people of New Zealand.

 Trained neuroscientist in Paris (PhD in 1988) who spent 2 years as a post-doctoral fellow in Clinical Pharmacology & Experimental Therapeutics at the University of California.
-After 6 years of research in La Salpêtrière Hospital (Paris), and teaching at Paris V and Paris VII Universities, he became a freelance consultant for the pharmaceutical industry and the public sector (training smoking cessation specialists, and writing monthly scientific digests for them).
+After 6 years of research in La Salpêtrière Hospital (Paris), and teaching at Paris V and Paris VII Universities, he became a freelance consultant for the pharmaceutical industry and the public sector (training smoking cessation specialists, and writing scientific digests for them).
 He is a Charter Member of SRNT and was part of the core group who founded SRNT Europe.
-He participated in the Steering Committee of the WHO Europe Partnership Project to reduce Tobacco Dependence (1991-2001), and was also on the European Commission’s Scientific Committee on Emerging and Newly Identified Health Risks (SCHENIR) expert group on smokeless tobacco (2006-2008).
-He is also Honorary Lecturer, UK Centre for Tobacco Control Studies, University of Nottingham, England, and manager of www.treatobacco.net the SRNT & SSA website dedicated to tobacco dependence treatment.
+He is also an Honorary Lecturer at the UK Centre for Tobacco Control Studies, University of Nottingham.
+He is now proposing trainings on vaping and nicotine to vapeshops and Health professionals.